Call for Papers

 What is involved?

-Participants provide their own transportation to Gainesville, Florida (although we might be able to provide limited travel support if you cannot otherwise come).
-The University of Florida will provide room, meals and hospitality.
+Participants provide their own transportation to Miami, Florida.
+The hosting schools will provide room, meals and hospitality.
 Participants should plan to arrive before lunch Friday and stay until the Seminar’s conclusion (by 1:00 p.m.
 Saturday).
 We cover expenses for up to two nights in the Seminar hotel.
 Spouses and friends are welcome to come and attend the Friday dinner (please, just one guest); however, we have no other special activities planned for your guests.

 How does one apply?

 Please send a brief, one-page abstract of your paper together with a current curriculum vita via email to Robert Thomas.
-We must receive your submission on or before Monday, October 21, 2019.
-We will notify you of our decision by November 4, so that you will have time to complete the paper and meet the December 30, 2019 deadline.
+We must receive your submission on or before Monday, October 24, 2022.
+We will notify you of our decision by November 7, 2022 so that you will have time to complete your paper and meet the January 6, 2023 deadline.

 How will papers be selected?